-In classrooms, clinics, and hospitals, podiatrists are trained to detect early warning signs, and diagnose and treat medical consequences of diseases, such as diabetes, poor circulation, heart and other chronic conditions that tend to manifest symptoms in the lower extremity.
+In classrooms, clinics, and hospitals, podiatrists are trained to detect early warning signs, and diagnose and treat medical consequences of diseases, such as diabetes, poor circulation, heart, and other chronic conditions that tend to manifest symptoms in the lower extremity.

 The podiatric medical profession has been successful in evaluating the health care needs of the public against the backdrop of medical advancement, patient safety, and cost and efficiency in the delivery of health care.
-These are among the many reasons why podiatrists are essential members of America's health-care team.
+These are among the many reasons why podiatrists are essential members of America's health care team.

-For more information about podiatric medicine and scope of practice laws, contact, APMA State Advocacy at: advocacy@apma.org or at 301-581-9200.
+For more information, contact the APMA Center for Professional Advocacy at: advocacy@apma.org or 301-581-9200.